2003–04 NFL playoffs: NFC: Green Bay Packers 33, Seattle Seahawks 27 (OT)

 Packers cornerback Al Harris returned an interception 52 yards for the game-winning touchdown 4:25 into overtime, making this the first playoff game ever to be won in overtime with a defensive touchdown.
 The game is memorable for Seahawks quarterback Matt Hasselbeck's ironic comment after winning the coin toss for the start of overtime, telling the microphoned referee, and thus the crowd at Lambeau Field and the national television audience, "We want the ball, and we're going to score."

 After forcing a punt, the Seahawks scored on their opening drive, with Hasselbeck completing two passes to Koren Robinson for 25 yards and Shaun Alexander rushing for 22 on the way to a 30-yard field goal by Josh Brown.
 In the second quarter, Tom Rouen's 38-yard punt gave the Packers the ball at midfield.
-Green Bay quarterback Brett Favre then completed a 29-yard pass to fullback William Henderson to set up a 31-yard field goal from Ryan Longwell.
-Seattle came back with a 51-yard drive, featuring a 28-yard reception by Bobby Engram, and scored another Brown field goal to retake the lead.
-But on the first play of the Packers ensuing drive, Favre completed a 44-yard pass to Javon Walker.
+Packers quarterback Brett Favre then completed a 29-yard pass to fullback William Henderson to set up a 31-yard field goal from Ryan Longwell.
+The Seahawks came back with a 51-yard drive, featuring a 28-yard reception by Bobby Engram, and scored another Brown field goal to retake the lead.
+But on the first play of the Packers' ensuing drive, Favre completed a 44-yard pass to Javon Walker.
 Then after a 13-yard run from Ahman Green, Favre threw a 23-yard touchdown pass to tight end Bubba Franks.
-Seattle was forced to punt from their own 7 on their next drive, and receiver Antonio Chatman returned the ball six yards to the Seahawks 39-yard line.
+The Seahawks were forced to punt from their own 7 on their next drive, and receiver Antonio Chatman returned the ball six yards to the Seahawks' 39-yard line.
 Two plays later, Favre's 23-yard completion to Donald Driver set up Longwell's 27-yard field goal with 41 seconds left in the half, giving the Packers a 13–6 lead.